hubiquitus-old/hubiquitus/docs/hFilter.md

 }
 ```

-> For more informations about actor topology see [hActor](https://github.com/hubiquitus/hubiquitus/tree/master/docs/Actor/hActor)
+> For more information about actor topology see [hActor](https://github.com/hubiquitus/hubiquitus/tree/master/docs/Actor/hActor)

-* You can call the setFilter function of hActor if it is already start
+* You can call the setFilter function of hActor if it is already started

 ```js
 hActor.setFilter(hCondition, callback)
 ```

-> For more informations about hActor function see [hActor](https://github.com/hubiquitus/hubiquitus/tree/master/docs/Actor/hActor)
+> For more information about hActor functions see [hActor](https://github.com/hubiquitus/hubiquitus/tree/master/docs/Actor/hActor)

-* If you are connecting to Hubiquitus with a hAPI, you can send a hCommand hSetFilter
+* If you are connected to Hubiquitus with a hAPI, you can send a hCommand hSetFilter

 ##### Expected payload of type hCommand to use hSetFilter for putting a filter